MarlinFirmware/MarlinDocumentation/_development/coding_standards.md

 ```

 ### Brace-style

+Marlin uses a brace style intended to
+ - show the folded code block at the end of its opening line: `{``(...)`,
+ - maintain consistency and develop a single style habit, and
-Marlin uses a brace style that maximizes the number of code lines on-screen, and which causes folded code blocks to appear at the end of the line where they begin.
-If vertical spacing makes code more readable, add a blank line rather than using a different bracket style.
+ - maximize the number of code lines on-screen.

+If vertical spacing makes code more readable, add _one_ extra blank line rather than using a different brace style.

- - "One True Bracket" Style – "1TBS" – to rule them all.
+ - Known by the Ancients as ["One True Brace Style"](https://en.wikipedia.org/wiki/Indent_style#Variant:_1TBS_.28OTBS.29)
- - Place opening braces at the end of lines, including in declarations.
+ - Place opening braces at the end of the line: `if (a == 1) {`
+ - Do the same for a declaration line: `void pizza(int slices) {`
- - Closing braces should always align with the starting column of the opening line.
+ - Vertically align closing braces to the opening line.

 Here's an example of 1TBS style applied to a faux function:
 ```cpp